CinPi7/CinPi7/README.md

  # :wave: Hello, world!

  ## :white_heart:	About me
-<p>I'm Cinthia, passionate about tech, information, and communication. </p>
-<p>My childhood was in a small city in Brazil, a peaceful place to live.
-After some years, I developed a special affection for Information, Communication, and Technology.
-I enjoy understanding how technology can benefit society through knowledge and wise decisions, and I believe that assertive communication is always a good choice, especially through the web.</p>
+<p>I'm Cinthia, a web developer based in Florianópolis, Brazil.
+My background is in Information and Communication Technology, and I'm focused on web experiences.
+My childhood was in a small city in Brazil, a genuinely peaceful place to live.
+This sparked my curiosity to grow and encompass psychology, design, and technology.</p>

 ## :rocket:	My Experience
 <p>As a Front-end Developer, I have over three years of experience in creating user experiences for web applications that are user-friendly, responsive, and scalable.
 I am always eager to learn and improve skills, explore new challenges, and collaborate with others who share the passion and understanding for valuable purposes and good practices.</p>

-<p>I’ve had the opportunity to work on projects, either in the health and financial industry, where I could further enhance my experience.
+<p>I’ve had the opportunity to work on projects, either in the health or financial industry, where I could further enhance my experience.
 My expertise lies in JavaScript, React, Angular, Material Design, and other front-end technologies and frameworks.
 I also have a solid background in Information and Communication Technologies, with a degree from the Federal University of Santa Catarina and an exchange program in Canada.
 I have a keen interest in the intersection of psychology, design, and technology, and how they influence human behavior and society.</p>

 <p> :butterfly: Additionally, I’ve been polishing skills in problem-solving and assertive communication, increasing my understanding and perspectives.</p>